Traditions for Kids – The Birthday String

 We also have a Birthday Hat that the kids like to wear as they follow the string, though they’ve been known to substitute the versions they get from school for the usual one.

 Remember to keep the gifts small.
 Go for quantity over quality.
-I like using school supplies (notebooks, pencils) or things that I’m going to pick up for them anyway (band-aides, school snacks).
+I like using school supplies (notebooks, pencils) or things that I'm going to pick up for them anyway (band-aids, school snacks).

 If you have a kid with a sweet tooth, it’s always nice to have some ice cream treat hidden in the freezer.